Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \subsection{Ablation Study}

-To quantify the contribution of \hippasus's key design choices, we perform an ablation study that isolates and evaluates the effect of each core component on final prediction accuracy.
-Specifically, we study the role of feature descriptions in providing semantic signals for path exploration, the impact of feature selection on controlling noise and overfitting, and the efficiency of the suffix-Yannakakis join algorithm compared to binary joins.
+To quantify the contribution of \hippasus's key design choices, we perform an ablation study that evaluates the effect of each core component on final prediction accuracy and efficiency.
+We study the role of semantic reasoning for path exploration and feature selection, the role of feature descriptions in providing semantic signals for path exploration and feature selection, and the efficiency of the suffix-Yannakakis join algorithm relative to binary joins.

-\textbf{Feature Description Generation.} To assess the impact of semantic context on \hippasus effectiveness, we ablate the Feature Description Generator (FDG) component.
-This component uses dataset descriptions provided in text form, and the LLM's training knowledge to generate brief one-sentence semantic descriptions for each column across all tables.
-When enabled, these descriptions are provided to both the Path Explorer to guide join path ranking and the Feature Selector to inform feature selection.
-We compare two configurations: $\hippasus_{\textit{w/ FDG}}$ with generated descriptions and $\hippasus_{\textit{w/o FDG}}$ without them.